Walter Richard Cassels: Supernatural Religion

 In 1874, Cassels published an anonymous two-volume work entitled Supernatural Religion: An Inquiry into the Reality of Divine Revelation, in which he challenged the credibility of miracles and the validity of the New Testament.
 The work at once attracted attention, and resulted in much speculation about the identity of the anonymous author.
 Theologian Otto Pfleiderer remarked that "Never before had such a systematic attack, based upon solid learning, been made in English upon the external evidences of the Christian religion."
 Many books and articles were written in response to the criticism of Christianity made in Supernatural Religion.
 The most famous of these rebuttals is a series of essays by Bishop J. B. Lightfoot, which were subsequently collected and published as a book.
-In 1877, a third volume was added to Supernatural Religion, and a fully revised edition was published in 1879.
-Cassels published a series of anonymous replies to Bishop Lightfoot and other critics in magazine articles and as footnotes or prefaces to reprints of Supernatural Religion.
+In 1877, Cassels added a third volume to Supernatural Religion, and a fully revised edition was published in 1879.
+Cassels published a series of anonymous replies to Bishop Lightfoot and other critics in magazine articles and as notes or prefaces to reprints of Supernatural Religion.
 These replies were also compiled as a book in 1889.
 Abridged popular editions of Supernatural Religion in a single volume were published in 1902 and 1905.